Topics Map > Safety and Security

-- The request was submitted in writing through university channels and signed by both a director or department head and their Dean-level executive of the relevant unit.
+- The request was approved by both a director or department head and their Dean-level executive of the relevant unit.

 What if I am concerned the files will be altered or deleted while the request is under review?

-The approval to access the needed data pertains only to the data which the requestor specified was needed--it is not a blanket approval to inspect a person's email, files, and folders.
+The approval to access the needed data pertains only to the data which the requester specified was needed--it is not a blanket approval to inspect a person's email, files, and folders.

-A disinterested third party (often an IT pro who is not the requester and is also not an acquaintance of the employee who "owns" the material) is appointed to go through the material to determine which content meets the scope of the request, and may be disclosed to the requester.
+A disinterested third party (an individual, often an IT Pro, who is not the requester and is also not an acquaintance of the employee who "owns" the material) will need to be appointed to go through the material to determine which content meets the scope of the request, and may be disclosed to the requester.
 Any personal items or other data not relevant to the department's need will be removed.
 Only after this work is complete will the material be turned over to the requester.

 No. The approval process remains the same.